juliendargelos/connect-autoreload/README.md

 connect-autoreload
 -----------------

+This is a non-jquery-dependent fork of [connect-autoreload](https://github.com/typpo/connect-autoreload).

 connect-autoreload is connect middleware that supports a basic javascript client.
 The server watches for file changes and the client reloads your page when files are changed.
 This is useful if you're a frontend developer and you're sick of manually refreshing the page to reflect your changes.

 ## Standalone reload script

-If you're looking for the easiest way to refresh your page when files change, check out [autoreload](https://github.com/typpo/autoreload).
+If you're looking for the easiest way to refresh your page when files change, check out [autoreload](https://github.com/juliendargelos/autoreload).
 If you want to integrate the autoreload behavior into your own connect/express server, read on.

 ## Installation

-`npm install connect-autoreload`, or add connected-autoreload to your package.json.
+`npm install @juliendargelos/connect-autoreload`, or add connected-autoreload to your package.json.

 ## Setup